Wasps

 -

-Paper Wasps - Brownish wasps with long legs that build open, umbrella-shaped nests under eaves and overhangs.
+Paper Wasps: Brownish wasps with long legs.
+They build open, umbrella-shaped nests under eaves and overhangs.

 -